Stroke treatment in Idaho Falls, Idaho

 - Evidence-based clinical practice guidelines

-Core measure data is analyzed and reported regularly to achieve continuous improvement and exceed standards of care resulting in improved patient outcomes and to maintain certification.
+Stroke data is analyzed and reported regularly to achieve continuous improvement, to exceed standards of care resulting in improved patient outcomes and to maintain certification.